mesosphere/dcos-docs-site/pages/1.11/installing/production/patching/index.md

     - For multi-master configurations, after one master has finished patching, you can monitor the health of the remaining masters from the Exhibitor UI on port 8181.
 - A patched DC/OS Marathon leader cannot connect to a non-secure (not patched) leading Mesos master.
 The DC/OS UI cannot be trusted until all masters are patched.
 There are multiple Marathon scheduler instances and multiple Mesos masters, each being patched, and the Marathon leader may not be the Mesos leader.
 - Task history in the Mesos UI will not persist through the patch.
-- DC/OS Enterprise downloads can be found [here](https://support.mesosphere.com/hc/en-us/articles/213198586-Mesosphere-Enterprise-DC-OS-Downloads). [enterprise type="inline" size="small" /]
+- DC/OS Enterprise downloads can be found in the [support portal](https://support.mesosphere.com/hc/en-us/articles/213198586-Mesosphere-Enterprise-DC-OS-Downloads). [enterprise type="inline" size="small" /]

 ## Supported patching path matrix
  The following matrix table lists the patching paths for DC/OS 1.11.